Skip to main content Skip to navigation Skip to footer

 Machine Setup

-Create a context, add machines, provision servers, and configure infrastructure.
+Create a config, add machines, provision servers, and configure infrastructure.

 Machine Setup

-A context is a named configuration that stores your SSH credentials, machine definitions, and repository mappings.
+A config is a named configuration file that stores your SSH credentials, machine definitions, and repository mappings.
 Think of it as a project workspace.

 OptionRequiredDescription